alexandergiles/alexandergiles.github.io/_posts/2020-11-20-Cranberried.md

 ![Figure 3](/assets/img/cranberriedf3.png)

 Specifically, our 20 person table (10<sup>5</sup> simulations) suggests a probability of 0.0529 ± 0.0025 for each seat.
-This is well within the margin of error for equal probabilities (1/19 = 0.05263) as proposed above.
+This is close agreement for equal probabilities (1/19 = 0.05263) as proposed above.
 Both the analytical and computational treatments suggest a surprising result: ***Each seat has an equal probability of being the last to receive the cranberry sauce.***